 University of Maryland School of Pharmacy

-Unless otherwise noted in the course materials, the following are required to access online courses: a computer or mobile device with a stable internet connection (a broadband connection is recommended); a current internet browser such as Google Chrome, Microsoft Internet Expolorer, Mozilla® Firefox, or Apple® Safari that supports the Adobe® Flash® Player; a PDF Viewer; and the ability to view and update Microsoft Word®, Excel® and PowerPoint® documents.
+Unless otherwise noted in the course materials, the following are required to access online courses: A computer or mobile device with a stable internet connection; a current internet browser, such as Google Chrome, Microsoft Internet Explorer, Mozilla® Firefox, or Apple® Safari that supports the Adobe® Flash® Player; a PDF Viewer; and the ability to view and update Microsoft Word® and PowerPoint® documents.

-Successful Completion: Learners must complete all practice based activity components including the audiovisual presentations, post-test, and Activity Evaluation.
+Successful Completion: Learners must complete all practice based activity components including the audiovisual presentations, post-test, and activity evaluation.
 Participants must receive a score of at least 70% on the post-test in order to receive credit.
 The post-test may be taken up to three (3) times.
-A link to the Activity Evaluation will be available on the confirmation once a learner has successfully completed the post-test.
-In order to receive CE credits, learners must complete the Activity Evaluation.
+Learners must complete the activity evaluation in order to receive CE credit.
+A link to the evaluation will be available once a learners has successfully completed all other course segments.
 Statements of CE Credit will be available electronically via CPE Monitor within sixty (60) days of completion of the activity.